-19.8.2.
+21.8.2.
 Enforcing the Secret Strength Policy

 By default, secret strength policy is NOT enforced.
-This means, if a weak secret is detected, an informative warning will be showed in the system logger and the members will continue to initialize.
-However, you can enforce the policy using the following system property so that the members will not be started until the weak secret errors are fixed:
+This means, if a weak secret is detected, an informative warning is shown in the system logger and the members continue to initialize.
+However, you can enforce the policy using the following system property so that the members are not started until the weak secret errors are fixed: